KIM League Basketball & Cheerleading

-KIM League Basketball just began its 52nd year of developing young boys and girls into better players and even better people.
+KIM League Basketball is beginning its 56th year of developing young boys and girls into better players and even better people.
 With the help of over 100 volunteers and workers, KIM League Basketball now includes nearly 500 kids and almost 60 teams.

 Ygametime.com is where you can find game schedules, Coach information, and rules for each league.
 Please use this resource as a tool to help keep you informed.